DanieleCusentino/Game-of-Thrones-Baby-Names/README.md

 # Game of Thrones Characters and 2019 U.S. Baby Names
-*This project investigates the effect, if any, that TV show "Game of Thrones" had on American baby names by comparing a list of names from the year 2010 (series premiere was April, 17, 2011) and the year 2019, which was when the last episode of the series aired (May 19, 2019).*
+*This project investigates the effect, if any, that TV show "Game of Thrones" had on American baby names by comparing a list of names from the year 2010 (series premiere was April, 17, 2011) and the year 2019, which was when the last episode of the series aired (May 19, 2019).
+If my theory is correct, specific character names with either grow in the number of instances and/or make an appearance where there previously wasn't.
+Names researched include: Arya, Bran, Brienne, Catelyn, Cersei, Daenerys, Jaime, Joffrey, Jon, Jorah, Margaery, Melisandre, Robb, Samwell, Sansa, Theon, Tyrion.*

 [![](assets/game_of_thrones_image.jpeg)](#)